Enshittification: Uber

-App-based ridesharing company Uber gained market share by ignoring local licensing systems such as taxi medallions while also keeping consumer costs artificially low by subsidizing rides via venture capital funding.
+App-based ridesharing company Uber gained market share by ignoring local licensing systems such as taxi medallions while also keeping consumer costs artificially low by subsidising rides via venture capital funding.
 Once they achieved a duopoly with competitor Lyft, the company implemented surge pricing to increase the cost of travel to riders and dynamically adjust the payments made to drivers.

-A 2025 study by Maffie and Hurtado examines how gig-economy platforms undergo patterns of value-extraction analogous to enshittification, with specific relevance to ride-hailing firms such as Uber.
-The authors identify three mechanisms through which platforms shift from initially favourable conditions towards labour-exploitation: (1) burden-shifting, where operational costs are transferred to workers (e.g., driving expenses, vehicle maintenance); (2) feature-addition and alteration, meaning new demands or algorithmic changes increase worker effort or risk; and (3) market-manipulation, involving reductions in worker bargaining power, increased competition among drivers, or opaque deactivations.
-They argue that platforms like Uber initially lure drivers with promises of flexibility and earnings, but as scale and market power grow, worker conditions deteriorate through these mechanisms, a pattern that aligns with the broader lifecycle of platform decay described by the enshittification concept.

-Maffie and Hurtado further show that workers respond by three main strategies: effort-recalibration (reducing input as return diminishes), multi-homing (joining multiple platforms simultaneously), and what they term toxic resilience (persisting despite deteriorating conditions).
-The study thus extends the enshittification framework from digital media and advertising platforms into the labour domain of ride-hailing and gig work, emphasising how platforms that once offered “freedom” may gradually degrade worker value in favour of shareholder or platform-owner profit.

 Unity

-The proposed (and eventually abandoned) changes to the Unity game engine's licensing model in 2023 were described by Gameindustry.biz as an example of enshittification, as the changes would have applied retroactively to projects which had already been in development for years while degrading quality for both developers and end users, while increasing fees.
+The proposed (and eventually abandoned) changes to the Unity game engine's licensing model in 2023 were described by Gameindustry.biz as an example of enshittification, as the changes would have applied retroactively to projects which had already been in development for years, while degrading quality for both developers and end users, and increasing fees.
 While the Unity Engine itself is not a two-sided market, the move was related to Unity's position as a provider of mobile free-to-play services to developers, including in-app purchase systems.

 In response to these changes, many game developers announced their intention to abandon Unity for an alternative engine, despite the significant switching cost of doing so, with game designer Sam Barlow specifically using the word enshittification when describing the new fee policy as the motive.
-Use of the Unity engine at game jams declined rapidly in 2024 as indie developers switched to other engines.
+Use of the Unity engine at game jams declined rapidly in 2024, as indie developers switched to other engines.
 Unity usage at the Global Game Jam declined to 36% that year, from 61% in 2023.
 The GMTK Game Jam also reported a major decline in Unity usership.